You asked Sydney and here it is.

 Start plotting these into your diary, here’s everything to cross of your bucket list if you want an adventure-filled summer in Sydney.

 And remember to be fire safe this summer.
 If you're planning to head into a national park, we recommend first checking for closures and fire bans here.
-In the State's present conditions, some parks in our list below will be closed.
 You should also download the RFS Fires Near Me app and avoid especially remote areas.
-To donate to bushfire relief, head over here.

 Grab A Tray Of Calamari And Watch The Sun Go Down At La Perouse Point